OfficeDev/Office-Add-in-ASPNET-SSO/README.md

 ---
 # Office Add-in that that supports Single Sign-on to Office, the Add-in, and Microsoft Graph

-The `getAccessTokenAsync` API in Office.js enables users who are signed into Office to get access to an AAD-protected add-in and to Microsoft Graph without needing to sign-in again.
+The `getAccessToken` API in Office.js enables users who are signed into Office to get access to an AAD-protected add-in and to Microsoft Graph without needing to sign-in again.
 This sample is built on ASP.NET and Microsoft Identity Library (MSAL) .NET.

- > Note: The `getAccessTokenAsync` API is in preview.
+ > Note: The `getAccessToken` API is in preview.

 ## Features

 Integrating data from online service providers increases the value and adoption of your add-ins.
 This code sample shows you how to connect your add-in to Microsoft Graph.
 Use this code sample to:

+* See how to use the Single Sign-on (SSO) API
 * Connect to Microsoft Graph from an Office Add-in.
+* Build an Add-in using ASP.NET MVC, MSAL 3.x.x for .NET, and Office.js.
 * Use the MSAL.NET Library to implement the OAuth 2.0 authorization framework in an add-in.
 * Use the OneDrive REST APIs from Microsoft Graph.
+* See how an add-in can fall back to an interactive sign-in in scenarios where SSO is not supported.
-* Show a dialog using the Office UI namespace.
+* Show a dialog using the Office UI namespace in scenarios where SSO is not supported.
-* Build an Add-in using ASP.NET MVC, MSAL 3.x.x for .NET, and Office.js.
 * Use add-in commands in an add-in.
-* See how to use the Single Sign-on (SSO) API
-* See how an add-in can fall back to an interactive sign-in in scenarios where SSO is not supported

 ## Applies to